How to Apply for PPP Loan Forgiveness

 If you do not apply for forgiveness within 10 months after the end of your PPP “Covered Period,” you will be required to begin making payments on your loan at that point.
 For more questions, refer to the Small Business Administration's PPP Loan Forgiveness FAQ page.

-*PLEASE NOTE: Northwestern Bank is not a tax advisor company.
+*PLEASE NOTE: The information on this page is subject to change pursuant to guidance published by the Small Business Administration.
+We cannot guarantee that the SBA will approve full forgiveness upon your application.
+Application decisions may also be delayed by factors out of our control — like extraordinarily high volume and slow government response time.
+Northwestern Bank is not a tax advisor company.
 There may be additional guidelines and information, regarding your organization’s tax situation, not included on this webpage.
 For more information, you should always contact your tax advisor or visit the IRS website.

 Page last updated 1/22/21.